 - Agreement with the EGU guidelines for short courses

-On-site short courses (offline and online)
+On-site short courses (offline and hybrid)

 - Organizers are free to select the content and the set-up of their course.
 The content should be of interest to (a discipline-crossing subset of) the community that the EGU represents and must be accepted by the short-course programme group chairs and the programme committee chair.